Samsursekh/Placement-Practice/priya-practise/React.md

 - Avoiding Inline Function Definition in the Render Function.
 - Throttling and Debouncing Event Action in JavaScript
 - Avoid using Index as Key for map
 - Avoiding Props in Initial States
 - Spreading props on DOM elements
 - CSS Animations Instead of JS Animations

 # what is component in react?
 - A component is basically a piece of the user interface.
-- A component id basically piece of the code.
+- A component is basically piece of the code.

 # 4] what is component in react? difference between functional component and class component?
 -    there are two types of components
 - 1] Functional component / representional Component
 - 2] Class component
 - A component is an independent, reusable bit of code which divides the UI into smaller pieces